 - Use mint syrup in smoothies or drizzle over ice cream.

-- Drizzle mint syrup over freshly baked goods like cake.
+- Drizzle mint syrup over freshly baked goods like cake, muffins, or even my plant-based black bean brownies.

 - Mix mint syrup into lemonade to make mint lemonade.

-Store simple syrup in a glass jar, bottle, or airtight container in the refrigerator for up to one week, or in the freezer for up to 6 months.
+Store mint simple syrup in a clean glass jar or airtight container in the refrigerator for up to 2 weeks.
+For longer storage, freeze it in a freezer-safe container or ice cube tray for up to 3 months.
+Let thaw in the refrigerator before using.

 Ingredients